simonsays881/terraform-eks-jk/README.md

 **TL;DR:Terraform and EKS on AWS**

-1. Set up your IAM profile to be able to dude kubernetes things.
+1. Set up your IAM profile to be able to do kubernetes things.
 2. Build the infrastructure
 3. configure the new cluster with vars.

-**TL;DR:Deploy Jenkins onto EKS**
+**TODO: TL;DR:Deploy Jenkins onto EKS**

-1. Set up Jenkins IAM
+1. TODO: Set up Jenkins IAM
-2. Set up Jenkins Master
+2. TODO: Set up Jenkins Master
-3. Set up Jenkins Executors
+3. TODO: Set up Jenkins Executors

 #### Command Line Tools